-The Gardtec 600 system has provided less false alarms as the system developed over the years (i.e. from the Gardtec 370) and will usually only give off false activations if there is a genuine fault in the system.
-This may be through Mains failure at the property, or perhaps a damaged cable, no matter what the case, the alarm will inform you of this, and you can call us out anytime to fix it for you.
+The Gardtec 600 system has provided less false alarms as the system developed over the years (i.e. from the Gardtec 370) and will usually only give off a false activation if there is a genuine fault in the system.
+This may be through Main power failure at the property, or perhaps a damaged cable, no matter what the case, the alarm will inform you of this, and you can call us out anytime to fix it for you.

 The choice between the two systems will usually be dependent on what type of Home or Business premises you are in.
 Our expert engineers can help you to decide and will only recommend the best system to suit your needs.
 Our engineers will weigh up the possibility of wired vs wireless every time they enter a quote to ensure you are getting the ultimate safety.